 - 1. The TSOs of the SWE SOR participating in Coreso are: - a) REE; - b) REN; and - c) RTE. - 2.
-All participating TSOs shall participate in Coreso as shareholders. - If the RCC of SWE SOR is established as RCC in another SOR, the conditions for the participation of the TSOs of that SOR in this RCC are defined in the RCC establishment proposal of the relevant SOR.
+All participating TSOs shall participate in Coreso as shareholders. - 2.3.
+If the RCC of SWE SOR is established as RCC in another SOR, the conditions for the participation of the TSOs of that SOR in this RCC are defined in the RCC establishment proposal of the relevant SOR. the TSOs of that SOR also participate in that RCC as applicable, in accordance with the conditions for this participation defined in the RCC establishment proposal of the relevant SOR.